msalmeida1/real-time-pipeline/README.md

 # Serverless Real-Time Music Analytics Pipeline

-Serverless pipeline that captures the Spotify track currently playing for an authenticated user, streams events through Amazon Kinesis, processes them with AWS Lambda, and lands enriched metrics in DynamoDB.
+Serverless pipeline that captures the Spotify track currently playing for an authenticated user, streams events through Amazon Kinesis, bifurcates events into hot and cold paths, and lands enriched metrics in DynamoDB (hot) or S3/Glacier (cold) as Parquet.
 Built as a concise reference implementation of real-time clickstream/telemetry processing with elastic, fully managed services.

 ## What this project demonstrates
 ![Architecture Diagram](docs/architecture.png)